pavan5yerra/nodejs/notes/b.architecture.md

 ![image](https://github.com/pavan5yerra/nodejs/assets/53389849/fc76d234-6732-472f-bc8c-e12462a04d5f)
 ![image](https://github.com/pavan5yerra/nodejs/assets/53389849/630c5ad5-ee2d-43a9-acdf-d2f0d9be35b2)

-***Execution Steps***
+**_Execution Steps_**

 The initial step of node js is to run an entry point file (index.js).

 It creates a Node Environment where the main thread (single Thread) is created.
 The below steps happen inside it

 1. Initialize the project.
 2. Top-Level Code Execution
-    1. code that is not  inside a function  or callback is called Top-level code
+    1. code that is not inside a function or if it a callback  function is called Top-level code
 3. Execution of Require Modules.
 4. Registering Event callbacks --> (SetTimeOut, SetIntervals)
 5. Start the Event Loop

-***Event Loop trying to check  below in each iteration***
+**_Event Loop trying to check below in each iteration_**

-1. Expired Times
+1. Expired Timers
-2. Async I/O callbacks
+2. check for the file read completely or not ,
+    1. if completes the executes the call back else if skip this phase
+    2. execution of this phase is completely base size of the file
+3. Idle phase
+4. Poll phase
-3. set Immediate
+5. set Immediate
-4. close callbacks
+6. close callbacks
-5. If any task is pending repeat all steps
+7. If any task is pending repeat all steps
-6. If no task is pending exit the Process.
+8. If no task is pending exit the Process.
-7. if no task exits Process
+9. if no task exits Process

 ![image](https://github.com/pavan5yerra/nodejs/assets/53389849/73ee7031-f434-4fd2-a35d-06ab8695586c)